Monday, November 30, 2020

 upped by factors of whatnot to .

-vivid, such verve, so vivacious.
+vivid, such verve, so vivacious

-photons frolic and paragons flow.
+photons who frolic and paragons which flow.

-a hypermath of hula hoops.
+a hypermath of hula hoops

-transmogrification.
+this transmogrification.

-i skip to strum the chords of Saturn.
+i skip to strum chords of Saturn.

-the ocean a bulbous aurora borealis.
+bulbous and copious with aurora borealis.

-this orb, it holds every coronet in the world,
+it holds every coronet in the world,

-adoring atop its stand of brass.
+adoring atop its stand of branching brass.

-if light plays keen, the colors web:
+when light plays keen, the colors web:

-paisleys whorl into jewels, and galaxies nova,
+paisleys into jewels, galaxies, novas

-merging with hubbell dewdrops
+emergent amid hubbell dewdrops

 in a big-bang rendezvous.

-how the crystal blossoms,
+the crystal blossoms,

-born from spaceless specks.
+somehow born from spaceless specks.

-cosmic, impossible, this language of comets--
+cosmic, impossible, this language

-only to collapse, fated once more
+only to collapse once more,

-to render the nothingness
+fated to render the nothingness

 beautiful.